robbert-vdh/yabridge/ROADMAP.md

   files from smaller stub libraries.
 This would avoid having to rerun `yabridgectl sync` after an upgrade, and it would save disk space on systems without support for reflinks.
-- Consider replacing Boost.Asio with the standalone Asio library, Boost.Filesystem with a similar headers only library (as `std::filesystem` doesn't work under `wineg++`) and all other components with custom wrappers around Linux and Windows APIs.
-Getting rid of the Boost.Filesystem dependency would be nice as it makes packaging easier, but it would require a lot of work to make it happen.

 # Somewhere in the future, possibly